awsdocs/aws-config-developer-guide/doc_source/rds-logging-enabled.md

 # rds\-logging\-enabled<a name="rds-logging-enabled"></a>

-Checks that respective logs of Amazon Relational Database Service \(Amazon RDS\) are enabled\.
-The rule is NON\_COMPLIANT if any log types are not enabled\.
+Checks if log types exported to Amazon CloudWatch for an Amazon Relational Database Service \(Amazon RDS\) instance are enabled\.
+The rule is NON\_COMPLIANT if any such log types are not enabled\.

 **Identifier:** RDS\_LOGGING\_ENABLED